 Score explanation: WSU Pullman has previously had a student liaison on the Sustainability and the Environment Committee.
-An ASWSU-nominated undergraduate student and a GPSA-nominated graduate student were eligible to vote on the committee.
+An Associated Students of WSU (ASWSU) nominated undergraduate student and a Graduate and Professional Student Association (GPSA) nominated graduate student were eligible to vote on the committee.
 The College of Medicine did not have a dedicated student liaison.
 This Committee will be expanding to include system-wide responsibility.

-WSU is in the process of creating a Presidential Sustainability Task Force which is charged with establishing updated goals and benchmarks to track progress around sustainability.
-This new Task Force will affect all WSU campuses and WSU outreach locations as part of the institution's land grant mission.
-Students representatives from each campus will be given the opportunity to be on this Task Force.
+WSU has created a Presidential Sustainability Task Force which is charged with establishing updated goals and benchmarks to track progress around sustainability.
+Student representatives from each campus were given the opportunity to be on this Task Force, and one student from the College of Medicine is currently on it.

-6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
+4.6.
+In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
 (1 point each)